 Applications for membership must be made to the secretariat, which also decides on the admission of new members, if applicable in consultation with the board of directors.
-There are five types of membership in Active Owners Denmark:
+There are seven types of membership in Active Owners Denmark:

 – Business angels.

 – Alternative investment funds investing in equity funds, etc. (fund-of-funds).

 – Equity funds and similar alternative investment funds.